ArtGateOne/ma2akaifire/README.md

 There is an option to delete executors - Hold ACCENT and ALT - and select the Executor. (if it's running - you may get a prompt to confirm the operation - controls on the bottom right will appear)

 And that's it!
 The code is free!
 Enjoy testing!

+If the save and delete function doesn't work well for you, simply don't use it and just control your show with Akai Fire - which automatically illuminates active controls! :D

+There is an option to save STORE LOOK - Press and hold ACCNET - press and hold REC - click on the executor.

+There is an option to delete executors - Hold ACCENT and ALT - and select the Executor. (if it's running - you may get a prompt to confirm the operation - controls on the bottom right will appear)

+And that's it!
+The code is free!
+Enjoy testing!